48-41-50/sample-sig/README.md

 Contents:

     samplesig.html            : Sample html file filled to the gills with lorem ipsum and defines some of the base elements for the sample app. httpserver.py             : VERY SIMPLE SERVER here only to leverage the GET requests for the css and js resources.
                                 It runs under python 2.7.x.
 You will need to convert it to run under python3. css/samplesig.css         : Actual CSS code used by the browser. css/samplesig.scss        : SCSS base code.
     js/samplesig.js           : JavaScript code for the sample app. js/barcode-code39.js      : JavaScript code specifically for generating Code 39 barcodes. cookies.js                : JavaScript code for managing cookie data.
-(Found the examples on various web pages)
+(Found the examples on various web pages) all-in-one/samplesig.html : No Python or web server?
+No problem!
+Just open this page directly in Chrome and have fun!